Perifo straight ceiling base kit (2 pendants) | Philips Hue UK

 Perifo straight ceiling base kit (2 pendants)

-This ceiling track lighting kit in white includes two pendant lights, two 1-meter rails, a PSU that sits at the end of one rail, and connectors to create a straight line.
+This ceiling track lighting kit in black includes two pendant lights, two 0.5-meter rails, and a PSU that sits in between two rails.

 - Free shipping over £50 (UK only)